pabloinsente/nn-mod-cog/README.md

 # Computational models of cognition and behavior

+## About

 Theory and implementation of canonical models of cognition and behavior.

-## About

 The goal of this project is to implement the algorithms step-by-step to maximize conceptual clarity.
 Optimized and thoroughly tested implementations of these models can be found elsewhere.
 Models are implemented as jupyter notebooks.
 Python scripts are also provided.

 ## Contents

-Potential models to be implemented:
+Potential models to be implemented (models with a check mark, has been implemented)

 ### Connectionist models